39 Most Colorful & Active Types of Tetras to Intrigue Aquarists

 Beginning aquarists love neon tetras.
 They’re hardy little fish without demanding care needs.
 (Despite the fact a horrible disease got named after them) Provided you maintain proper water quality, they can live up to 10 years.

-20. Cardinal Tetra (Paracheirodon axelrodi)
+17. Cardinal Tetra

 Cardinals fall on the smaller side of the tetra group.
-They come in around 1.5 inches (4 cm), though you may get a fish that grows a touch longer.
+They come in around 2 inches (4 cm), though you may get a fish that grows a touch longer.

 The shoaling instinct in this little fish is strong, so even if you’re only able to handle a small group, you’ll see them school.
+Therefore, it is recommended to have at least four fish per tank.

-21. Black Neon Tetra (Hyphessobrycon herbertaxelrodi)
+18. Black Neon Tetra

 This tetra is tiny, reaching 1.5 inches fully grown.
 Carefully select tank mates that will not consider this fish as food.
-Because they have small mouths, black neons require a mix of appropriately sized foods.
+Because they have small mouths, black neons require a mix of appropriately micro sized foods.

 Black neon tetras are shoaling species that enjoy being in a group of six or more.
 Make sure the tank has plenty of swimming space.
 Quarantine this fish before placing them in a tank with others.
 Use a drip method to acclimate them slowly over the course of an hour.

-22. Green Neon Tetra (Paracheirodon simulans)
+19. Green Neon Tetra

 In the wild, they inhabit slower-moving, heavily vegetated blackwaters in South America.
 A similar aquarium setup with a sandy substrate will make them happiest.
 Keep the water acidic and very soft.